osa1/tiny/README.md

 Install the Rust nightly toolchain, clone the repo, and run `cargo install` (or `cargo install --force` if you already have an older version installed).

+Since version 0.3.0 tiny needs OpenSSL or LibreSSL headers and runtime libraries.
+See [rust-openssl's README](https://github.com/sfackler/rust-openssl#linux) for instructions on installing them.

 tiny is tested on Linux and OSX.

 ## Configuration